 You’re going to be a pain in the ass to anyone you date because your insecurities are going to be carried forward in love.

-A lot of my clients had already set up a relationship before they were even separated, or during separation, or right after the divorce papers are served they already had their eyes on someone to fill the void.
+A lot of my clients had already set up rebound relationships before they were even separated, or during separation, or right after the divorce papers are served they already had their eyes on someone to fill the void.
 The void of being alone.
 This is true about most men and men dating after divorce immediately is not unheard of.

 You need to take all the time you need to heal.
 If you have kids?
-Oh my God maybe even take a year and a half or two years.
+Oh my God, maybe even take a year and a half or two years.
 You want to be a great role model in their lives.

-If you have a revolving door of dating, where it’s one person for several months… Then a different person… You’re sending them a message that you do not want them to see: that the fear of being alone is greater than the fear of being grounded.
+If you have a revolving door of dating after divorce, where it’s one person for several months… Then a different person… You’re sending them a message that you do not want them to see: that the fear of being alone is greater than the fear of being grounded.

 I know the above for many of you will piss you off, and that’s OK.
 Things that irritate us are often the truth.

 On the other hand, if you agree with the above?
 Good for you.
 Get help now.
 So you can look forward to an awesome relationship in the future, once you start dating after divorce.

 David Essel‘s work is highly endorsed by individuals like the late Wayne Dyer, and celebrity Jenny McCarthy says “David Essel is the new leader of the positive thinking movement.“